paulluchian/community-angular-libraries-workspace/README.md

 ## basic_v1

 This branch contains an workspace and a navbar library created using angular cli.
+No implementation was done here.
   - ng new workspace --no-create-application
   - cd workspace
   - ng g library my-navbar